cybriq/proc/README.md

         hyphen will be separated by a carriage return -- \
         anywhere in the text

+To automatically bump the minor version use `minor` as the first word of the comment.
+For the major version `major`.

 ## Usage

 reasonably include in the README.